 Whether it’s the comforting words of a friend, relatives offering prayers for the death of a loved one, or heartfelt condolences for the untimely death of a family member, words have the power to convey our deepest feelings.
 When we’re grieving and feel sadness, finding the right words becomes even more crucial.

-In Punjabi culture, expressing condolence for death is not just about saying condolence to a person with the proper pronunciation; it’s about ritual, Hindi customs, and traditions that offer solace and support to those who are mourning.
+In Punjabi culture, death is followed by some religious rituals in order to make the onward journey of the departed soul as peaceful as possible.
+These customs and traditions also offer solace and support to those who are mourning.
 Understanding these cultural nuances is essential to genuinely connect with people during difficult times.

 Cultural Insights